Summary

 - Bypass Re-encode When Possible: Checked

-- Use Optimized/Proxy Media: Unchecked
+- Use optimized media: Unchecked

 - Use proxy media: Unchecked